Abdulazeez1010/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The twelfth script counts the number of directories and subdirectories in the current directory The thirteenth script displays the 10 newest files in the current directory from newest to oldest The fourteenth script prints only words that appear exactly once
+The twelfth script counts the number of directories and subdirectories in the current directory The thirteenth script displays the 10 newest files in the current directory from newest to oldest The fourteenth script prints only words that appear exactly once The fifteenth script displays lines containing the pattern "root" in /etc/passwd